Rule of 69: Meaning

 Just like Rule of 69, there is Rule of 72.
 However, the rule of 72 comes in handy in case of non-continuously or simple compounding interest.
 Also, it is useful when the interest rate is relatively low.
 As the interest rate rises, this rule gives a less precise number.
 We can use the Rule of 69 for any interest rate.

 Though the rule of 72 and 69 may appear similar, their results could be very different.
 The below table shows the result and the difference between the rule of 72 and 69 for the same interest rate:

 |Interest Rate||Rule of 72 -No of Years||Rule of 69-No of Years|

 |5%||14.40 Yrs||14.15 Yrs|

 |23.50%||3.06 Yrs||3.29 Yrs|

 As per the above table, the difference between the two is very marginal.
 Yet, a question that arises is which of the two is better?
 The answer is both.
-This is because both don’t give the precise result, rather they are just a quick near estimates, and both are approximations.
+This is because both don’t give the precise result; rather, they are just quick near estimates, and both are approximations.
 Also, as said above, the rule of 72 gives better results when the interest rate is low.

 There is another rule, called the Rule of 70, which comes in handy when using semi-annual compounding.

 Financial planners and personal accountants are the ones that mostly use these techniques.
-This helps them to manage their (and their clients’) finances and investments in a smartly.
+This helps them manage their (and their clients’) finances and investments smartly.